Readit News logoReadit News

 Diederich commented on Oxidizing Ubuntu: adopting Rust utilities by default lwn.net/SubscriberLink/10... · Posted by u/jwilk

-kortilla · 9 months ago
+kortilla · a year ago

 The rust produced by LLMs is quite bad.
 It’s overly verbose (misses combinators) and often subtly wrong (swallows errors on result types when it shouldn’t).
 A single errant collect or clone call can destroy your performance and LLMs sprinkle them for no reason.